La Gi (town)

-La Gi or Lagi is a town of Bình Thuận province in the South Central Coast region of Vietnam.
+La Gi or Lagi is a former district-level town of Bình Thuận province in the South Central Coast region of Vietnam.

 History

 Its name La Gi or Lagi [laː˧˧:ɣi˧˧] in Kinh language was originated from ladik [laː˧˧:ɗɨt˧˥] in Cham language, which means "swamp" to reflect the situation of this area before the 1960s.

 Under the Republic of Vietnam regime, La Gi was the provincial capital of Bình Tuy province (present-day western Bình Thuận Province).
 After the Vietnam War, it became the capital of Hàm Tân District.
 It was established in 2005 with the split of La Gi away from Hàm Tân District.

 Geography

 Currently, Lagi town is subdivided into :